jtimberman/jtimberman.github.com/source/_posts/2014-02-01-evolution-of-cookbook-development.markdown

 In our `splunk42` cookbook, the client and server recipes duplicate a lot of logic.
 As mentioned a lot of this is case statements for the Splunk package file.
-They also repeat the same logic for installing the package.
+They also repeat the same logic for choosing the provider to install the package.
 I snipped the content from the `when "omnios"` block, but it looks like this:

 ```ruby
 cache_dir = Chef::Config[:file_cache_path]